 Vitamin D Enhances Skin Immunity

-Cairo University found that vitamin D regulates B and T cells responsible for maintaining good immune functions (9).
+Cairo University suggested that vitamin D regulates B and T cells responsible for maintaining good immune functions (9).
 It also activates macrophages and monocytes.
 These two cells identify irregular or harmful cells to activate the immune system.

 Read More: Vitamin K2 Benefits: Why This Little Known Nutrient Is Essential To Your Diet

-Vitamin D Increase Natural Oils To Reduce Acne
+Vitamin D May Reduce Acne

 Vitamin D Heals Wounds And Repairs Skin Damage

-Cairo University found that vitamin D produces a protein called cathelicidin (9).
+Cairo University found that vitamin D regulates a protein called cathelicidin (9).
 The protein is an essential tool in repairing skin damage and healing wounds.
 It’s an antimicrobial that promotes the restoration of the protective barrier and activates repair.

 Vitamin D Antioxidants Slow Skin Aging

-The Medical University of Sofia found that vitamin D reduces oxidative stress in skin cells (7).
+The Medical University of Sofia suggested that vitamin D reduces oxidative stress in skin cells (7).
 Oxidative stress makes your skin age faster; reducing it can limit or delay skin aging.
 In addition, vitamin D plays a vital role in DNA repair to help slow skin aging.

 Are Various Forms Of Vitamin D Good For Skin?